maxnvdm/SDNTrafficClassification/README.md

 7. Start weka to open flow features and train classifier java -jar weka.jar

+The steps taken to train a classifier are too long to detail here but can also be found on various youtube videos on using weka.
+The trained classifier in weka needs to be saved (.model extension) and the snortprocess.sh file needs to be edited so that the j48resampled.model is replaced with your newly trained model.

 For real-time classification, follow these steps:
 1. Run runnet.sh to start Ryu controller (running snort application) and the Containernet program (controllerinet.py)